PrimaveraDeveloper/lithium/howto/howto-model-hello-world.md

 Set the startup projects to `Client.Console` and `WebApi`.

-Now hit F5 and run the service.
+Hit F5 and run the service.

-Now you can use this console client to check that the service is actually responding.
+Now you can use the console client to check that the service is actually responding correctly.

-Select the 1 ("Hello World") and then 1 again ("Get Hello World").
-Enter a name (e.g. "Joe") and wait for the response ("Hello Joe").
+Select 1 ("Hello World") in the menu and then 1 again ("Get Hello World").

+Enter a name (e.g. "Joe") and await for the response ("Hello Joe").